Allied-occupied Germany: Insurgency

 The last Allied war advances into Germany and Allied occupation plans were affected by rumors of the Nazi Werwolf plan for insurgency, but actual insurgent efforts were minimal.
 Numerous historians, including Antony Beevor and Earl F. Ziemke, Golo Mann, and Richard Bessel, have observed that widespread resistance never really materialized.
 The threat was nevertheless taken seriously by the Allies, with the Soviets using unfounded suspicions of Werwolf activity as a pretext to tighten police control and secure forced labor.

-Perry Biddiscombe, while also characterizing German resistance as minor, argues that they caused tens of millions of dollars of property damage, and estimates the total death toll due to Werewolf actions and the resulting reprisals as 3,000–5,000.
+Perry Biddiscombe, while also characterizing German resistance as minor, argues that they caused tens of millions of dollars of property damage, and estimates the total death toll due to Werwolf actions and the resulting reprisals as 3,000–5,000.
 Particularly in the initial stages of the occupation, American military authorities are known to have responded harshly to such attacks, including through the application of the death penalty against individuals caught having killed or attacked US soldiers.
 See: Capital punishment by the United States military.